appdevjohn/Social-Network-Backend/README.md

 PGPASSWORD=password1
 PGPORT=5432
 ```
 Once the database and environment variables are set up, the app can be run with `npm run dev`.
-A production build can be generated with `npm build`, then it can be run with `npm start`.
+A production build can be generated with `npm run build`, then it can be run with `npm start`.
 After setting everything up, it is recommended to run `npm test` to ensure everything is working.

 ## Endpoints